Skip to main content

 If in doubt - ask the lawyer first and only then act

--* If the client has commenced, or needs to commence, section 20 consultation then it is very important that you speak to the client’s lawyers before carrying on with that process or electing to leave the offending lessee out.
+If you have commenced, or need to commence, section 20 consultation then it is very important that you speak to the lawyers before carrying on with that process or electing to leave the offending lessee out - see here

--** Consider with the client or their lawyers whether it is prudent to serve, in place of withheld demands for accruing service charges, notices pursuant to section 20B of the Landlord and Tenant Act 1985 in respect of those sums so as to protect the client’s right to recover those charges later.
+** Consider with the lawyers whether it is prudent to serve, in place of withheld demands for accruing service charges, notices pursuant to section 20B of the Landlord and Tenant Act 1985 in respect of those sums so as to protect the client’s right to recover those charges later - see here

 Disclaimer

-This legal update is provided free of charge for information purposes only; it does not constitute legal advice and should not be relied on as such.
+This Legal Update describes the position in law as at the date of this article and care should be taken to note any subsequent amendments to the position as set out above.
+The Legal Update is provided free of charge for information purposes only; it does not constitute legal advice and should not be relied on as such.
 No responsibility for the accuracy and/or correctness of the information and commentary set out in the article, or for any consequences of relying on it, is assumed or accepted by any member of KDL Law or by KDL Law as a whole.

 If you have received this update in error or wish to unsubscribe from future updates then please email us at info@kdllaw.com.